There was no late-night talk show guest quite like Norm Macdonald

 If anything could sum up Macdonald in a single YouTube clip, it was this appearance, which some Twitter users dubbed “the funniest late-night segment of all time.”
 “Family Guy” creator Seth MacFarlane, NFL podcaster Dan Hanzus and comedian Paul Scheer were just a few who shared it in remembrance on Tuesday.

-“I saw this @ConanOBrien when I was still in High School and I don’t think I ever laughed as hard as I did when I was seeing this live,” tweeted Scheer. "@normmacdonald was a genius.”
+“I saw this @ConanOBrien when I was still in High School and I don’t think I ever laughed as hard as I did when I was seeing this live,” Scheer tweeted. "@normmacdonald was a genius.”

 Read more: